Maheer96/BaseScript/content/JavaScript/An Introduction.md

 Where does JavaScript tie into all of this?
 Well, JavaScript adds interactivity and dynamic behavior to your web pages.
 It allows you to create engaging user experiences by enabling features like form validations, interactive maps, dynamic content updates, animations, and much more.
 While HTML and CSS make your webpage look good and structure it well, JavaScript brings it to life, making it responsive and interactive.

-Perhaps this analogy I made to this random game I found online that might make sense to you.
+Perhaps this analogy I made with this random game I found online that might make sense to you.

 > <img src="./frontend.png"></img>